SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.3 =
-This update improves the information given when certain checks fail
+This update ensures compatibility with WordPress 4.7